eeliuqin/eeliuqin.github.io/_portfolio/airbnb-nyc-sentiment-analysis-backup.md

 ## <a id="introduction">1.
 Introduction</a>

-New York City (NYC) is one of the most popular cities on [Airbnb](https://en.wikipedia.org/wiki/Airbnb), and in this project, we will perform text mining and sentiment analysis on the NYC Airbnb reviews found [here](http://insideairbnb.com/get-the-data/).
+New York City (NYC) is one of the most popular cities on [Airbnb](https://en.wikipedia.org/wiki/Airbnb).
+In this project, we will perform text mining and sentiment analysis on 2009-2022 NYC Airbnb reviews found [here](http://insideairbnb.com/get-the-data/).
 Here is the list of dataset columns:

 - `listing_id`: The identifier of the listing (the room provided to the reviewer)
 - `id`: The identifier of the review